A shopper visits your store. Falls in love with a jacket. Hits “add to cart.” Sees the size they want is sold out. Closes the tab.

 This is the path we recommend.
 Setup is one minute.
 The email runs forever after that.

-Step-by-step: free back-in-stock alerts with Magic Wishlist
+Step-by-step: free back in stock notifications with Magic Wishlist

 Step 1: Install the app

 Open the Shopify App Store and click Add app.
 Approve the permissions.
 Install takes thirty seconds.
+No free trial, no credit card.

 Step 2: Enable the app embed

-Step 3: Turn on the back-in-stock email
+Step 3: Turn on the back in stock email

 Step 4: Test on a real product